joy smith foundation

 We're in the News

 As a leading authority on the prevention and intervention of human trafficking in Canada, we are often in the news, helping to raise awareness and educate Canadians.
-Here are links to some of our more recent news stories.

 View News

-Donate Online Today
+Make an Impact - Donate Online Today

 Donate Today!